gi-no/blog_mean_stack/article3.en.md

 #### Installing angular-pagedown module

 Install angular-pagedown module to support Markdown.
-When prompted for AngularJS, choose a option to use the latest version.
+When prompted for AngularJS, choose an option to use the latest version.

 ```shell
 % bower install angular-pagedown --save